pahanggo/basebackend/README.md

 ### Customizing Generator Templates

-Generator templates can be editted inside the `stubs` directory
+Generator templates can be editted inside the `stubs` directory.

 ### Customizing SCSS